72/book-notes/creativity-inc.md

 - You are not your idea, and if you identify too closely with your ideas, you will take offense when they are challenged.

 - The key is to look at the viewpoints being offered, in any successful feedback group, as additive, not competitive.
 A competitive approach measures other ideas against your own, turning the discussion into a debate to be won or lost.
 An additive approach, on the other hand, starts with the understanding that each participant contributes something

+---

+### Chapter 6: Fear and Failure

+- From a very early age, the message is drilled into our heads: Failure is bad; failure means you didn’t study or prepare; failure means you slacked off or—worse!—aren’t smart enough to begin with.
+Thus, failure is something to be ashamed of.
+We need to think about failure differently.

+- “The process of developing a story is one of discovery,”

+- When experimentation is seen as necessary and productive, not as a frustrating waste of time, people will enjoy their work even when it is confounding them.

+- Experiments are fact-finding missions that, over time, inch scientists toward greater understanding.

+- To be a truly creative company, you must start things that might fail.

+- As leaders, we should think of ourselves as teachers and try to create companies in which teaching is seen as a valued way to contribute to the success of the whole.

+- When we are new to the position, we imagine what the job is in order to get our arms around it, then we compare ourselves against our made-up model.
+The trick is to forget our models about what we “should” be.
+Management’s job is not to prevent risk but to build the ability to recover.

+---

+### Chapter 7: The Hungry Beast and the Ugly Baby

+- Making the process better, easier, and cheaper is an important aspiration, something we continually work on—but it is not the goal.
+Making something great is the goal.
+Each group, then, is trying to do the right thing, but they’re pulling in different directions.
+If any one of those groups “wins,” we lose.

+- The key is to view conflict as essential, because that’s how we know the best ideas will be tested and survive.

+- The world is often unkind to new talent, new creations.
+The new needs friends.

 _